Celery Seed Extract After a Stroke

 The researchers concluded that the celery seed extract “was associated with a significantly favorable outcome” than the standard drug treatment.

-The researchers also concluded that the celery seed – both given in blood infusions and orally – was “safe” – with few if any side effects.
+The researchers also concluded that the celery seed – both given in blood infusions and orally – was “safe.”
+The extract had few if any side effects.

 In comparison, the drug ozagrel has been shown to produce a myriad of adverse side effects, including tendancy to bleed (as the drug is a blood thinner), thrombocytopenia, headache, fever, numbness, malaise, leg pain, dizziness, sleepiness, and arthralgia ncrea (low platelet count), increased liver enzymes, intestinal discomfort, nausea, abdominal pain.